How and When to File Form 1096 with the IRS

 - Enter your Employer ID Number (EIN) (Box 1) or Social Security Number (Box 2), if you don't have an EIN.

 - In Box 3, enter the total number of forms you are submitting with this 1096.
+Remember, they must all be of the same type.

 - In Box 4, enter the total federal income tax withheld on all the forms you are submitting.
 If you didn't withhold any federal income tax, indicate "0".